workos/workos-node/README.md

 ## Usage

-Creating an Audit Log event requires a descriptive action name and annotating the event with its CRUD identifier.
+Creating an Audit Trail event requires a descriptive action name and annotating the event with its CRUD identifier.
 The action name must contain an action category and an action name separated by a period, for example, `user.login`.

 ```ts
 const event = {